gr3p1p3/dirw4lker/README.md

 dirw4lker --host=http://example.com --listDir=/tmp/directory.txt
 ```

 dirw4lker will use your local-dns as default.
-But if you can change this with the option `--dns`.
+But you can change this with the option `--dns`.

 ```bash